Depression

 If you've read this far and you're thinking "I don't know if what I have is depression or just a long stretch of feeling bad," that's okay.
 You don't need to diagnose yourself before reaching out.

 We work with people across California through online therapy.
-If something has felt off for more than a couple of weeks and it's getting in the way of your life, that's enough.
+If something has felt off for more than two weeks and it's getting in the way of your life, that's enough.

 You can book a free consultation and we'll figure out the next step together.
 No commitment.
 No diagnosis required.
 Just a conversation.